deakjahn/huge_listview/README.md

 HugeListView<MyDataItem>(
   /// Only needed if you expect to make use of its [setPosition] function.
   key: listKey,
-  /// Only needed if you expect to make use of its [jumpTo] or [scrollTo] functions.
+  /// Only needed if you expect to make use of its [jumpTo] or [scrollTo] functions (the thumb expects it, though).
   controller: scroll,
   /// Size of the page.
 [HugeListView] only keeps a few pages of items in memory any time.
   pageSize: PAGE_SIZE,